mosadev/gasstation/README.md

 - This project to fulfill the task requirements.

-- The class GasstationImp is the main implementation class.
+- The class GasstationImp is the main implementation.
-However I add Runtime exception to avoid the entrance of negative amounts. and number of test units.
+Moreover, I add Runtime exception to avoid the entrance of negative amounts.
+Also, number of test units.